STRO09/URL-Shortener/README.md

 # 🔗 URL Shortener

 A full-stack **URL Shortener** built with **Spring Boot (Java)** and **React**.
-Users can shorten long URLs, choose custom aliases, and instantly check alias availability — all with real-time validation and a sleek responsive UI.
+Users can shorten long URLs, choose custom aliases(up to 15 characters), and instantly check alias availability — all with real-time validation, QR code generation and a sleek responsive UI.

 ---

 ## 🚀 Features

 ✅ **Shorten URLs instantly** using a clean REST API
-✅ **Custom aliases** — users can pick their own short codes
-✅ **Live alias availability check** (frontend + backend integration)
+✅ **Custom aliases** — users can pick their own short codes (max length: 15) ✅ **Live alias availability check** (frontend + backend integration)
 ✅ **Smart reusability**
    - If the same long URL is shortened again, the *existing short code* is returned
-   - If a user later adds a *custom alias* for the same URL, it replaces the old code
-✅ **Automatic redirect** to the original URL
+   - If a user later adds a *custom alias* for the same URL, it replaces the old code ✅ **TTL / Expiration** — short URLs are valid for 1 month ✅ **Automatic redirect** to the original URL
-✅ **CORS-enabled backend** for easy frontend integration
+✅ **QR Code generation** for each shortened URL (using ZXing) ✅ **CORS-enabled backend** for easy frontend integration
 ✅ **Beautiful UI** with gradient design, instant feedback, and responsive layout